ludwig-ai/ludwig-docs/docs/configuration/hyperopt/index.md

   type: variant_generator
 ```

 You can find the full list of supported search algorithm names in Ray Tune's [create_searcher](https://github.com/ray-project/ray/blob/master/python/ray/tune/suggest/__init__.py) function.
 Please note these algorithms require installation of additional packages.
-As of this version of Ludwig, Ludwig installs the packages for the search algorithm `hyperopt`.
+Currently, Ludwig installs the packages for the search algorithm `hyperopt`.
 For all other search algorithms, the user is expected to install the required packages.

 # Executor